 Your primary love relationship is an opportunity.
-An opportunity to go deeper into yourself and become more of who you were meant to be
+An opportunity to go deeper into yourself becoming more of who you were meant to be.

 A long-term, romantic relationship is a crucible.

-Within that relationship, each of us is tested—while also given the opportunity—to be kinder and more gracious, steadier and more present.
+Within a relationship, each of us is tested—while also given the opportunity—to be kinder and more gracious, steadier and more present.
 In essence, to be more today than we were yesterday.

 Over the years, I have been frequently asked, often with a puzzled look: